ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

      USE_USER_STAGED_EXTRN_FILES: true
      EXTRN_MDL_SOURCE_BASEDIR_LBCS: </path/to/UFS_SRW_App/develop/input_model_data/FV3GFS/grib2/${yyyymmddhh}>

 In the ``task_run_fcst:`` section, change the forecast walltime (``WTIME_RUN_FCST``) from 2:00:00 to 4:00:00.
 If the ``run_fcst`` task takes longer than four hours to run, it will go DEAD.
 However, four hours should be more than enough time to run this particular forecast.
-Depending on the system in use, two hours may be insufficient.
-This section of the ``config.yaml`` should appear as follows:
+Depending on the system in use, two hours will likely be insufficient.

 .. code-block:: console